Back

 Wawel Royal Castle

-Explore the storied halls of Wawel Royal Castle, the former residence of Polish kings.
-Marvel at the grandeur of the State Rooms, visit the Wawel Cathedral, and wander through the castle's picturesque courtyards and gardens.
-Don't miss the panoramic views of the city from the castle hill, offering a breathtaking perspective of Krakow's beauty.
+Wawel Royal Castle, the former residence of Polish kings, is a must visit.
+Here you can marvel at the grandeur of the State Rooms, visit the Wawel Cathedral, and wander through the castle's picturesque courtyards and gardens.
+Don't miss the panoramic views of the city from the castle hill.

 Rynek Glowny

 Visit the Rynek Glowny, the bustling Main Market Square in Stare Miasto (Krakow Old Town), and soak in the vibrant energy of Krakow.
-Admire the stunning architecture of the Cloth Hall and the iconic St. Mary's Basilica.
-Grab a coffee and people watch at one of the square's charming cafes, or sample local delicacies from the market stalls.
+Here you can admire the stunning architecture of the Cloth Hall and the iconic St. Mary's Basilica.
+Why not grab a coffee and people watch at one of the square's charming cafes, or sample local delicacies from the market stalls.
 Be sure to catch the hourly bugle call from St. Mary's Basilica for a truly Krakow experience.
-You'll find plenty of bars and restaurants here too.
+You'll find plenty of bars and restaurants here for lunch and dinner too.

 Auschwitz-Birkenau Memorial & Museum

-Pay homage to history at the Auschwitz-Birkenau Memorial and Museum, a poignant reminder of the atrocities of World War II.
-Take a guided tour to understand the significance of this solemn site and pay respects to the millions who perished.
+No trip to Krakow is really complete without a day at Auschwitz-Birkenau Memorial and Museum, a poignant reminder of the atrocities of World War II.
+Book onto a guided tour to understand the significance of this solemn site and pay respects to the millions who perished.
 It's a profound and incredibly insightful and sombering experience that sheds light on the importance of remembrance and resilience.

 Kazimierz District

-In this part of the medieval city, immerse yourself in the vibrant cultural scene of the Kazimierz district, Krakow's former Jewish quarter.
+Krakow's former Jewish quarter is Kazimierz, a vibrant cultural centre that's well worth exploring.
 Visit the Galicia Jewish Museum, historic synagogues, explore contemporary art galleries, and sample traditional Jewish cuisine as you walk through this area of Krakow.
 Uncover the district's rich heritage through guided tours that delve into the history and cultural significance of this dynamic neighbourhood.
-You can book a range of tours in advance for the best availability.
+You can book a range of tours in advance and a walking tour with a local guide should be on your list too.

 Where To Stay In Krakow